Wikia/mobile-wiki/README.md

 ## Setup
 To begin your journey with Mobile Wiki all you need to do is:

-1. Get the repo:
- 1. If you're developing locally, clone the repo and `cd` into the root directory.
- 2. On devboxes, the repos is already downloaded. `cd /usr/wikia/mobile-wiki`
+1. On devboxes, the repo is already downloaded. `cd /usr/wikia/mobile-wiki`
 1. Use `npm run setup`
 1. Use `npm run dev`
 1. Start developing